apache/druid/docs/configuration/index.md

 #### Centralized datasource schema

-Centralized datasource schema is an [experimental feature](../development/experimental.md) to centralized datasource schema management within the Coordinator.
+Centralized datasource schema is an [experimental feature](../development/experimental.md) to centralized datasource schema building within the Coordinator.
 Traditionally, the datasource schema is built in the Brokers by combining schema for all the available segments of a datasource.
 Brokers issue segment metadata query to data nodes and tasks to fetch segment schema.
 In the new arrangement, tasks publish segment schema along with segment metadata to the database and schema for realtime segments is periodically pushed to the Coordinator in the segment announcement flow.
 This enables Coordinator to cache segment schemas and build datasource schema by combining segment schema.
 Brokers query the datasource schema from the Coordinator, while retaining the ability to build table schema if the